velipso/gvsong/README.md

 This will create `demo/song0.gba`, which uses the sound engine to play the same song.

-Lately, you can output the intermediate .gvsong file via:
+Lastly, you can output the intermediate .gvsong file via:

 ```
 gvsong make demo/song0.sink